A Minimal Methanol Backstop: Frequently Asked Questions

 Since biogenic wastes and residues are limited worldwide, it might make sense for Europe to cultivate its own biogenic biomass to maximise supply.

-31. Which technology innovations would improve the case for a minimal methanol economy?
+37. Which technology innovations would improve the case for a minimal methanol backstop?

-The following innovations would improve the case for a minimal methanol economy:
+The following innovations would improve the case for a minimal methanol backstop:

 - Methanol catalysts that would allow more flexible operation, allowing the synthesis to shut down during periods of low wind and solar.